 The Non-Executive of Sun Metals (SMTTF) is Buying Shares

-Today, the Non-Executive of Sun Metals (SMTTF), Donald Arthur Mclnnes, bought shares of SMTTF for $15.6K.
+Today, the Non-Executive of Sun Metals (SMTTF), Richard James Bailes, bought shares of SMTTF for $10K.

-Following this transaction Donald Arthur Mclnnes’ holding in the company was increased by 3% to a total of $428.2K.
-In addition to Donald Arthur Mclnnes, one other SMTTF executive reported Buy trades in the last month.
+This recent transaction increases Richard James Bailes’ holding in the company by 8% to a total of $133.9K.
+In addition to Richard James Bailes, 2 other SMTTF executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>